KEY: licensing, wildlife, wildlife law, rules and procedures

 (e) have all sales clerks and management staff available for sales training;

 (f) maintain a License Agent Manual provided by the division and make it available to the license agent's staff, including supplemental manuals and addendums; and

-(g) retain agent copies of licenses and permits for 12 months following the month of sale, at which time agent copies of licenses and permits must be destroyed by burning, shredding or submitting to the division.
+(g) retain agent copies of wildlife documents issued for as long as is necessary for the purposes of the license agent account reconciliation, at which time agent copies of licenses and permits must be destroyed by burning, shredding or submitting to the division.

 (2) If a license agent becomes delinquent on reporting or remission of proceeds Subsection (2)(a), (2)(b) or (2)(c) shall apply.

 (a) The license agent must immediately submit all reports when due along with the remission of required proceeds.

 (b) If the license sales report is submitted in accordance with Subsection (1)(a) but funds are not submitted with the report then the following applies: